ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/deep-learning-architectures/README.md

 **About the MNIST Dataset:**
 > The MNIST dataset is a collection of **70,000 grayscale images of handwritten digits** (0-9), commonly used for training image classification models.
 Each image is 28x28 pixels and labeled with its corresponding digit.
-MNIST serves as a benchmark dataset for testing different machine learning and deep learning techniques, making it an ideal starting point for working with Convolutional Neural Networks (CNNs).
+MNIST serves as a benchmark dataset for experimenting with and evaluating image classification models, and deep learning techniques, making it an ideal starting point for working with Convolutional Neural Networks (CNNs).

 ### **Python Code:**
 ```python